gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj.md

 You can go [read more about the .obj format](http://paulbourke.net/dataformats/obj/).
 The are tons of features the code above doesn't support.
-Also, the code has not been tested on very many .obj files so maybe there is lurking bugs.
+Also, the code has not been tested on very many .obj files so maybe there are lurking bugs.
 That said, I suspect the majority of .obj files online only use the features shown above so I suspect it's probably a useful example.